 Doing things “on my own” (without God) for a few years after high school, I wandered in and out of jobs, roommates, and colleges, sometimes getting into sticky and dangerous situations.
 I grew exhausted, broke, and overwhelmed.
 The day my car broke down, I decided to move home.
 I hadn’t invited God into my plans and I needed to regroup.

 I realized I needed to get right with God, so I did.
 I went back to school and became a travel agent – a career journey that brought me to my husband, a man with that same nomadic spirit as my grandpa.
-His job has brought us to more places, with more changes and challenges than anything I’d ever imagined, but I have kept God at the heart of it all.
+His job has brought us to more places, with more changes and challenges than anything I’d ever imagined, but God has been with us through it all.